chrislagamba/Python-Data-Analysis/README.md

 # Python-Data-Analysis
-Data analysis projects completed using Python and Python-associated libraries
+This repository contains independent data analysis projects completed using Python and Python-associated libraries.
+These projects were completed to practice data analysis using Python.